Rahara, Karnal

 People of the village are quite spiritual and there are 10-11 temples in the village.
 Of these temples, Nakhi Baba Temple is well-known and a center of attraction and faith.
 It is situated 2 km away from village and every Sunday people go there to worship.
 A cowhouse (gaushala) is also there.
-People of Rahara are divided into three Patti: Badra, Salu, and Thada Patti.
+People of Rahara are divided into three Patti: Badra, Salu, and Theda Patti.
 These Patti have different behaviours.